How to Drive Safely in Snow

 Use low revs

-Set off in second gear, pulling your foot off the clutch slowly to avoid any wheel spin.
+Set off in second gear, slowly pulling your foot off the clutch to avoid any wheel spin.
 Change gear as soon as you can.

 Keep a safe distance